-As far as temperature goes, the islands remain at a perfect temperature between 75-85 degrees (23-29 celsius) year round.
-It rarely reaches above 90 degrees (32 celsius) or below 65 degrees (18 celsius) allowing a consistent flow of tourist throughout the year.
-However, here are times to be aware when planning to visit.
+As far as temperature goes, the islands remain at a perfect temperature between 75-85 degrees (23-29 Celsius) year-round.
+It rarely reaches above 90 degrees (32 Celsius) or below 65 degrees (18 Celsius) allowing a consistent flow of tourists throughout the year.
+However, there are times to be aware of when planning to visit.

 Winter Season (officially November to April): The time to see the big wave surf competitions and witness the best surfers of the world master these monstrous waves.
 Billabong Banzai Pipeline, Vans Triple Crown, and The Quiksilver Eddie Aikau Invitational all take place during the ‘big wave winter months’ between October – December on Oahu.
 JAWS beach on Maui also has massive waves.
 Some competitions are so insane that the minimum height waves have to be 20 feet (6 meters) before the competition can even start!

 No matter what season you visit, trade winds keep things comfortable year-round so temperature is no issue.
-If you want to see one of the most famous waves in the world, winter time is for you.
-However, we recommend coming in the summertime when there isn’t many rainy days, the ocean is calm (for the most part), and the long days deliver perfect sunsets.
+If you want to see one of the most famous waves in the world, wintertime is for you.
+However, we recommend coming in the summertime when there aren’t many rainy days, the ocean is calm (for the most part), and the long days deliver perfect sunsets.